microsoft/Rexl/docs/UserGuide/Sections/02-TypesAndValues.md

 Similarly, if `x` and `y` are two tensors with the same shape, `x + y` produces the **_item-wise_** (or **_cell-wise_**) sum of those tensors.
 Similarly, `x * y` produces the item-wise product (also known as the Hadamard product).

+The **_default value_** of a tensor type is the tensor of the correct rank whose dimensions are all zero.

 ## Module Types